 During my time in Schools I have counselled both children and young people.
 My approach is person-centred and I offer the use of creative materials and therapeutic play to allow the young client to access and process what may be difficult through the spoken word alone.

-I currently work as a part time School Counsellor in a Secondary School and have recently opened a Private Practice to offer my service to adults, children and young people.
+I currently work as a part time School Counsellor in a Secondary School.
+I also have a Private Practice where I work with adults, children and young people.

 How I work